MehukattiMies/mehu_weather/README.md

 # Mehu Weather
 FiveM standalone players synced weather script by MehukattiMies.
-This script is also super optimized!
+Changed weather type is also saved into `weather.json` file.

 ## Installation
 For installing you dont need any other scripts.